rebeccaringuette/kamodo-core/paper/paper.md

 For example, data-model comparisons often require knowledge of multiple data structures and observational data formats.
 Even when mature APIs are available, proficiency in programing languages such as python is necessary before progress may be made.
 This further complicates the transition from research to operations in space weather forecasting and mitigation, where many disparate data sources and models must be presented together in a clear and actionable manner.
-Such complexity represents a high barrier to entry when introducing the field of space weather to newcomers at space weather workshops, where much of the student's time is spent installing prerequisite software.
+Such complexity represents a high barrier to entry when introducing the field of space weather to newcomers at space weather workshops, where much of the student's time is spent installing and learning how to use prerequisite software.
 Several attempts have been made to unify all existing space weather resources around common standards, but have met with limited success.

 Kamodo all but eliminates the barrier to entry for space weather resources by exposing all scientifically relevant parameters in a functional manner.